 It only counts if you count it

 Bottom line, if you do not count it, it will not count.
 Epidemiological surveillance of COVID-19 allows us to understand the local dynamics of the virus, evaluate the containment of the spread, and make predictions.
 Surveillance data also informs local policies and interventions and allows stakeholders to re-evaluate their decisions continuously.
-As of May 22, Lebanon has recorded 1086 confirmed COVID-19 cases and 26 deaths, and the epidemic curve had been flattened until the recent surge in cases starting early May.
+As of May 22, Lebanon has recorded 1086 confirmed COVID-19 cases and 26 deaths, and the epidemic curve had been flattened until the surge in cases starting early May.
 Of course, conclusions are as valid as the numbers—and ours have largely been based on findings of known cases via targeted testing.
 Assuming a much higher number of undetected mild or asymptomatic cases in the community (which is likely the case for Lebanon), massive testing and epidemiological surveillance are integral to monitoring the actual spread of the virus in the community and to preventing transmission from asymptomatic persons to vulnerable individuals.

 Testing may be the backbone but is useless alone